dhennyacampos/testsmellspreventionguidelines/guidelineevaluation.md

 ## Task #2 - Reading from an External Database File

-*Description:*
-Objective:  Create test cases for production classes that involve reading data from external files, such as a database.
+*Objective:*  Create test cases for production classes that involve reading data from external files, such as a database.

 *Test steps:* Considering the IOHandler class, please create a IOHandlerTest class to verify the scenarios:
 1. Test the IOHandler ability to read data from the external database file
 3. Verify that the content read from the file matches the expected format `operand operator operand`, e.g., `1 + 5`

+## Task #3 - Testing parallel calculations

+*Objective:* Create a test case that verifies the evaluateOperation method of the MathOperations class correctly evaluates mathematical operations in parallel and produces the expected results.

+*Test steps:* Considering the class MathOperations, create a test class named MathParallelOperationsTest for the scenario:
+1. Create a thread pool with a fixed number of threads.
+2. Create a task to execute the evaluateOperation method in parallel with the provided mathematical operation.
+3. Verify whether the result obtained from the completed task is correct